ferrous-systems/embedded-trainings-2020/beginner/README.md

 The `loopback` application running on the Dongle will broadcast a radio packet after receiving one over channel 20.
 The contents of this outgoing packet will be the contents of the received one but reversed.

-Open the `beginner/apps` folder in VS Code; then open the `src/bin/radio-recv.rs` file and click the "Run" button.
+Open the `src/bin/radio-recv.rs` file and click the "Run" button.

 The Dongle will response as soon as it receives a packet.
 If you insert a delay between the `send` operation and the `recv` operation in the `radio-recv` program this will result in the DK not seeing the Dongle's response.